 This assessment will evaluate specific technologies themselves and not infrastructure needed to support them (e.g., fuel transportation).

-The first phase will address the first reliability question: What performance characteristics are needed for The outcome of this phase will document the desired performance metrics for each technology considered.
+The first phase will address the first reliability question: What performance characteristics are needed for LDES technologies?
+The outcome of this phase will document the desired performance metrics for each technology considered.
+The resource mix will be modified to replace the emerging clean technology resources with LDES resources, and consider the need for charging.

 In the second phase, the LDES team will develop study cases to model each of the LDES technologies selected for the analysis.
 The result of this phase will be modeling results that can be used to compare each of the technologies to predefined metrics.